Distal Radius Fractures and Malunions

 List of Physicians Who Treat Distal Radius Fractures and Malunions

 It is important to find a physician who has specialized training in caring for all conditions of the hand, wrist and forearm, ranging from acute, limb-threatening injuries to chronic, degenerative diseases.
-At the University of Michigan Hand Center, all of our physicians are board certified surgeons with specialization in plastic surgery and additional fellowship training in hand surgery.

 For details about education, experience, and specialty in this clinical area, please visit these physician profile pages: